yyepezx96/MidtermYarlina/README.md

    ```
 Once the application is running, you can interact with it via the command-line interface (REPL).
 Use the following commands to perform calculations:

-add 3 2 to add numbers
+- `add 3 2` to add numbers
-subtract 5 3 to subtract numbers
+- `subtract 5 3` to subtract numbers
-multiply 6 7 to multiply numbers
+- `multiply 6 7` to multiply numbers
-divide 10 2 to divide numbers
+- `divide 10 2` to divide numbers

+Additionally, you can test error handling with cases like:
+- `divide 5 0` for division by zero (will show an error message)add 3 2 to add numbers

 To configure error use:
    ```bash